Kaleidoscopee/ctd_prework_final/README.md

+# Start

+To simply visit and test the site go here -> https://vercel.com/kaleidoscopees-projects/ctd-prework-final/5SX46Vasyoga9CsLXdeiZDMH5uVg and click visit to test it out.

 # Morning Wakeup

 Welcome to the morning drink randomizer!
-Just simply choose between Hot or Cold, and then click the "Click Here" to be suggested a drink.
+Just simply choose between Hot or Cold, and then click the "Pick For Me" to be suggested a drink.